vios-s/tsaftarislab.github.io/_pages/join_us.md

 If you wish the join the group as a PhD student or a postdoc, read below about open positions and funding opportunities.
 Please read well the instructions on how to contact us.

 ## Current opportunities {#opportunities}
 We currently do not have any open positions.

-However, we will be opening in early 2025 several new PhD positions as part of the [CHAI AI Hub](https://chai.ac.uk).
+* **CHAI PhD positions** We will be opening in early 2025 several new PhD positions as part of the [CHAI AI Hub](https://chai.ac.uk) on causality.
 These positions will be advertised in various venues including this and the CHAI website.
+Please do not email us about these positions before they are announced.

 * **AI4BI CDT** The new CDT in AI for biomedical innovation has distinct themes and recruiting rounds advertising specific projects.
-Next round of applications will open in October 2024  Keep an eye on the [CDT website](https://www.ai4biomed.io/how-to-apply/)
+Next round of applications will open in October 2024.
+Keep an eye on the [CDT website](https://www.ai4biomed.io/how-to-apply/).
+Please do not email us about these positions, and follow the procedure on the CDT website.